 1) (review from the previous article) Deep breathing throughout the day: slow full breaths during virtually all activities, especially in the quiet “in between” moments of the day (on the elevator, in traffic, before a meeting, etc.) This stimulates the Parasympathetic Nervous System (PNS), the “Relaxation Response.”

 2) Cut down drastically on excitement.
 Excitement and stress feel different, but they both exercise the same pathways in the Sympathetic Nervous System (SNS).
 A little excitement is fine, but if you chase a lot of excitement, you are asking for a lot of stress.
 To practice one is to practice the other.
-This is precisely why diminutive Zen Master was famous for saying: “Adventure — heh.
+This is precisely why a diminutive Zen Master was famous for saying: “Adventure — heh.
 Excitement — heh.
 A Jedi craves these things not.”

 5) Exercise daily.
 Make sure a thorough stretch of the whole body is included in your workout (that’s particularly easy if your daily workout happens to be yoga or a martial art form.)